hexagontk/hexagon/hexagon_settings/README.md

 7. Resource `/application_test.json`.
 8. Resource `/application_test.yml`.

-Default to map

-Loaded into type
+Configuration parameters are loaded from the defined sources into a map.
+Latter sources override previous parameters with the same name if they exist.

+!!!
+Tip
+    The map with configuration parameters can be converted to any type using the `convertToObject` utility method in Core serialization helpers.
+TODO Add links to the methods/modules.

-Optional simple settings can be handled with data classes
+TODO Add example of defining simple settings using data classes instead this module.

 Below there is a code fragment showing how to add custom settings sources and load its properties: